Chapter 1 : 1.

 "Herm-own-ninny!"
 Damn.
 He'd found her.

 Putting on a polite smile, Hermione gave a distant hello.
-This was all the encouragement Victor needed.
+This was all the encouragement Viktor needed.

 Krum came to stand in front of her seat, pushing ahead of a few fellow Quidditch players who eyed Hermione interestedly.
 Wearing his customary scowl, he stared at her in consternation.
 "Hermy-own.
 I haff missed you.
 Vy did you not veturn my letters?"